Printer Friendly Version

 The individual has a documented intolerance, FDA labeled contraindication, or hypersensitivity to ALL oral immunosuppressants;

-The individual has a diagnosis of primary progressive or relapsing forms of multiple sclerosis (MS) and BOTH of the following:
+The individual has a diagnosis of primary progressive or a relapsing form of multiple sclerosis (MS) and the requested agent will not be used in combination with any of the following:

 Disease modifying therapy (e.g., interferon beta preparations, dimethyl fumarate, glatiramer, natalizumab, fingolimod, cladribine, siponimod, or teriflunomide);